ComfortODUPITAN/GLOBAL-DEBT/README.md

 # Global Debt Analysis
 ---
 In today's fast-paced global economy, understanding debt trends across sectors and regions is more crucial than ever.
 This dashboard offers a comprehensive breakdown of debt metrics, providing insights into private, household, corporate, and government debt levels.
+## Tool
-PowerBI was used in visualizing this dashboard.
+- PowerBI was used in visualizing this dashboard.
 ## Key insights
 ---
 ### 1. Private Debt Analysis